LCC-CIT/CS233JS-CourseMaterials/Examples/ToDoList2/Proxied-API-Calls.md

 ---

-## Why Not Just Use the API Key in the Browser?

-You might wonder why the original ToDo app — which calls `api.tavily.com` directly from the browser with the key inlined — is a problem.
-For a homework assignment on `localhost`, it technically works.
-But in production:

-1. **Anyone can read the key.** Open DevTools → Sources → find the bundled JS → the key is a plain string.
-A malicious user can exhaust your API quota, incur charges, or abuse the key.

-2. **CORS.** If Tavily ever removes its CORS headers, the app breaks entirely.

-3. **Quota theft.** Exposed keys are scraped by bots that scan public JavaScript bundles on the web.

-The proxy pattern solves all three: the key stays on the server, CORS becomes irrelevant, and there is nothing to scrape.

----

 ## Adding More APIs

 This pattern scales to any number of proxied APIs.
 For a second proxied API, you would: